dnfield/flutter_built_path/built_path/README.md

 Also note that there will be an error reported about `dart:ui` until https://github.com/dart-lang/build/issues/733 is resolved, but the code should still get generated.

+The `example/` folder contains a full working example for Flutter, including the `build.yaml` and generated code.